Mhowitt/front-end-code-challenge/README.md

 - Jest and Enzyme for testing
 - Axios for making api calls

-I did find one bug - I needed to enable cors on the backend so I could make http requests to the server.

 ####Here are things I would have done if this were a real on-the-job project / if I had more time:

 - refactor some of the component did mount (initialization)
-- further tailor the brand recommendations (for size and specific measurements(bra size))
+- further tailor the brand recommendations (for size and specific measurements(bra size) along with more information on the companys and why work for the users body)
 - use a state management system like redux to centralize the app state and make it easier to transition between questions
 - fancier UX, especially transitions
 - more testing